Srishti6125/AIRBNB/README.md

 ## ✅ Recommendations

-- Optimize pricing based on room type and area benchmarks.
+- Set price baselines per room type and location.
-- Encourage hosts to increase calendar availability during peak months.
+- Encourage hosts to open calendars for booking during peak months.
-- Flag unrealistic pricing or minimum night values.
+- Flag unreasonable prices or days minimum.
-- Use seasonal review data to guide promotional strategies.
+- Use seasonal trends in reviews to adjust promotional strategies.
 ---

 ## ✅ Conclusion

-The project demonstrates how structured EDA can help Airbnb align listing strategies with user behavior.
-These insights can drive platform improvements, boost bookings, and ensure long-term sustainability for hosts and the company.
+The project showcases the role of a structured EDA in helping Airbnb define its listing strategies according to the behavior of its users.
+These factors can improve the platform as a whole, leading to increased bookings and sustainability for hosts as well as the company in the long run.

 ---

-## 📁 Folder Structure